Manne Research Institute COVID-19 Springboard Exploratory Research Awards

 Dr. Taylor Heald-Sargent Differences in Type 1 Interferons and Pro-Inflammatory Cytokine Levels in Children and Adults with COVID-19

 Dr. Leena Mithal Identifying the Impact of COVID-19 Infection on Pregnancy, the Placenta, and Fetal Health

-Interdisciplinary Colloquia & Scientific Advocacy Awards - temporarily on hold
+Interdisciplinary Colloquia & Scientific Advocacy Awards - Open

 Stanley Manne Children’s Research Institute and Ann & Robert H. Lurie Children’s Hospital of Chicago are pleased to announce the 5 recipients of the 2020 Robert Louis Katz Summer Scholars Program.
 The following students, and their faculty mentors will participate in an 8 week program to provide students with a summer experience in research related to childhood health and disease.
 This summer scholarship program was established through the generosity of James and Ellyn Katz in memory of their son, Robert, to support research for diseases in children.